 Such is Florence’s timelessness, there is a melancholy in returning this year, and everything is the same.
 It feels like a parallel universe in that respect.
 I exist in multiple dimensions through my work and metaphysical friendships, and this epilogue feels uncannily familiar.
 Like I never really left, but the romantic fable has shifted, and I can’t reclaim the optimism of before.

-I have been focusing more on nature than art or food this time.
-I took the bus to the Fiesole, a scenic hillside village near Florence, and felt like a schoolboy walking amongst the vineyards and forests.
+I have been focusing more on nature than art this time.
+I took the number 7 bus to the Fiesole, a scenic hillside village near Florence, and felt like a schoolboy walking amongst the vineyards and forests.
 Almost like I had stepped into an Italian mirror of my Scottish childhood.

 Seduced by November sunshine, I walked for miles to neighbouring Tuscan hamlets with my smartphone operating as a map.
 It felt glorious for the few hours it lasted.
 For we travel for romance, we travel for architecture, and we travel to get lost.

 During my daytime crossings over the Arno, I often wondered what lay beyond Fiesole’s green hills.
 Even more so when I ran along the riverbed at lunchtimes, pushing my body harder and faster than any inner-city slog, where my thighs would tremble like jelly on the final bend home.

 Oltrano is no longer my home anymore.
 I am currently staying in a small townhouse outside the city’s walls in San Frediano, and coming back was never going to be the same.
 On returning to the same town and place, you remember how little there is to do after sunset, and that Florence does not exist to celebrate art or life itself, but rather, it is a fortress to protect it.